wurmlab/genevalidator/README.md

 * Mentors: [Anurag Priyam](https://plus.google.com/114122400102590087616/about)([email](mailto:anurag08priyam@gmail.com)) and [Yannick Wurm](http://yannick.poulet.org/)([email](mailto:y.wurm@qmul.ac.uk))

 ### Abstract
-The goal of this tool is to identify problems with gene predictions and provide useful information based on the similarities to genes in public databases.The results of the prediction validation will make evidence about how the sequencing curation may be done and can be useful in improving / trying new approaches for gene prediction tools.
+The goal of GeneValidator is to identify problems with gene predictions and provide useful information based on the similarities to genes in public databases.The results of the prediction validation will make evidence about how the sequencing curation may be done and can be useful in improving / trying new approaches for gene prediction tools.
 The main target users of this tool are the Biologists who want to validate the data obtained in their own laboratories.

 ### Actual Validations
 * Length validation by clusterization